nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 While a well established method for RNA extraction may state that "between 20 and 30 mg" of a ground leaf shall be used as the starting material, we would denote that RNA was extracted from exactly "23.6 mg" of leaf material for one identifiable sample.
 While the method may generally recommend five technical replicates, the protocol would associate the five replicates with information

-## How do ELNs integrate with ARCs?
+## Where is the bridge between ELNs and ARCs?
+(ELNs = Protocols = Metadata)

 - protocols integrate well with the ARC idea
 - Every study and assay (subfolder) in the ARC comes with a dedicated folder `protocols`
 - this folder collects all protocols directly associated with a dedicated set of data files in the parallel `dataset` folderd

-## Using an ELN with your ARC
+## Steps you can take **today** to pave the way towards ELN-ARC integration (Using an ELN with your ARC)

-1. the ARC is your place to structure, store, annotate, share and evolve all data to your research project
+the ARC is your place to structure, store, annotate, share and evolve all data to your research project

-2.
+### Identify your projects and resources

+- project ID => INV ID
+- samples, primers, materials => resources
+- the definition of what defines a project can vary greatly from a small side project during a bachelor thesis with only the student and a supervisor involved towards multi-lab efforts and should not be enforced
+- Note however: the smaller and more concise the project is defined, the more actionable it will be.
+Just as the ARC, laboratory projects are *immutable, but evolving*.

+use identifiers

+### Structure your ELN: unmix and disentangle

+Most ELN software allow some routine to structure / associate entries.
+This can be well aligned with ISA structure used in the ARC

+Independent of the ELN software you use or if you prefer another digital routine -cloud, local file server or wiki- to structure and share your lab protocols, the intuitive ISA structure can easily be implemented and aligned with the ARC.

-- follow the ARC structure / ARC structure could be implemented in the ELN
+ARC structure could be implemented in the ELN

+1:1 Project : ARC

+### Align annotations

+- use templates
+-

+## Outlook

+- automated syncronization
-- This process is unmixing:
+-
-  - 1 page inv / 1 page sty / 1 page assay